Appropedia/techdocs/github.md

 ## techdocs repo

 A repo has been created for technical documentation, at http://github.com/Appropedia/techdocs.
 This is intended for techies working on Appropedia to take notes on what they've done, to make things easier for those who come after.

 This repo has been cloned on the VPS account, under doc/, using the HTTPS cloning method.
+You're probably best off editing the docs from there, and pushing them up regularly.

+You might be wondering why we don't just keep these docs on the wiki itself.
+Well, what if the wiki is down?
+This means you still have the necessary information to get it up and running again.

 ### Configuration